Music-specific disorders: Definitions: basic musical concepts

 Before delving into the disorders related to music, it is important to have a basic understanding of the following terms:

 Pitch

 In the physical sense of the term, the word "pitch" refers to the frequency of a sound.
 Another term that is frequently used by music neuroscientists is "fine-grained pitch processing" which refers to the ability of a person to distinguish minor changes or fluctuations in pitch.
 Processing pitch is an extremely integral part of music cognition.
-Recent developments in brain scanning techniques have shown neuroscientists that the posterior secondary cortex plays an extremely important part in the processing of pitch in the brain.
+Recent developments in brain scanning techniques have shown that the posterior secondary cortex plays an extremely important part in the processing of pitch in the brain.
 In music, "pitch relation" is more important than pitch itself.
 A subset of five to seven pitches creates a scale.
 The scale tones are "not equivalent and are organized around a central tone, called the tonic" (Peretz 2005).

 Time relations

 Temporal organization of music is commonly referred to as "rhythm".
 In 1982 the neuroscientist Fraisse claimed that there are mainly two types of time relations that are fundamental to musical temporal organization: (1) "the segmentation of an ongoing sequence into temporal groups" based on the duration values (in musical terms a whole, half, quarter, eighth or sixteenth note), and (2) "extraction of an underlying temporal regularity or beat".

 In the brain, it is believed that the right hemisphere better handles meter, while the left hemisphere better handles rhythm.
 Scientists have studied patients with brain lesions in their right temporal auditory cortex and realized that they were unable to "tap a beat or generate a steady pulse".